 3.2 To facilitate a more comprehensive understanding of the major features of the Budget, certain other explanatory documents are presented.
-These are briefly summarized below.
+These are briefly summarized below:

-3. (I) Expenditure Budget Volume-1
+3. (J) Expenditure Budget Volume-1

-- (i) This document deals with revenue and capital disbursements of various Ministries/Departments and gives the estimates in respect of each under 'Plan' and 'Non-Plan'.
-It also gives analysis of various types of expenditure and broad reasons for the variations in estimates. - (ii) Under the present accounting and budgetary procedures, certain classes of receipts, like payments made by one department to another and receipts of capital projects or schemes, are taken in reduction of the expenditure of the receiving department.
-While the estimates of expenditure included in the Demands for Grants are for the gross amounts, the estimates of expenditure included in the Annual Financial Statement are for the net expenditure, after taking into account the recoveries.
-The document, Expenditure Budget, makes certain other refinements like netting expenditure of related receipts so that inflation of receipts and expenditure figures is avoided and there can be better appreciation of the magnitudes of various expenditure.
-Contributions to International bodies and estimated strength of establishment of various Government Departments and provision therefor are shown in separate annexes.
-A statement each, showing (i) Plan grants and loans released by Ministries/Departments directly to State and district level autonomous bodies, under various Central and Centrally Sponsored Plan schemes, (ii) Gender Budgeting and (iii) Schemes for Development of Scheduled Castes and Scheduled Tribes including Scheduled Caste Sub Plan (SCSP) and Tribal Sub Plan (TSP) allocations and (iv) Schemes for welfare of children are also included in this document.
+- (i) This document deals with the revenue and the capital disbursements of various Ministries/Departments and gives the estimates with respect to each under 'Plan' and 'Non-Plan'.
+It also gives an analysis of various types of expenditure and broad reasons for the variations in estimates. - (ii) Under the present accounting and budgetary procedures, certain classes of receipts, such as payments made by one Department to another and receipts of capital projects or schemes, are taken in reduction of the expenditure of the receiving Department.
+While the estimates of expenditure included in the Demands for Grants are for the gross amounts, the estimates of expenditure included in the Annual

+Financial Statement are for the net expenditure, after taking into account the recoveries.
+The document, Expenditure Budget, makes certain other refinements such as netting expenditure of related receipts so that overstatement of receipts and expenditure figures, is avoided.
+As a result, the magnitudes of various items of expenditure are realistic.
+Contributions to International bodies and estimated strength of establishment of various Government Departments and provision thereof are shown in separate annexes.
+A statement each, showing (i) Gender Budgeting and (ii) Schemes for Development of Scheduled Castes and Scheduled Tribes including Scheduled Caste Sub Plan (SCSP) and Tribal Sub Plan (TSP) allocations and (iii) Schemes for the welfare of children are also included in this document.
+This year, two new statements are being introduced in this document.
+They are (i) the expenditure details and budget estimates regarding Autonomous Bodies and (ii) the details of certain important funds in the Public Account.